 With tiny puppies and kittens, there’s also a danger of them falling into the toilet and being unable to get out.
-Babies can drowned in very little water so just be aware of taking safety precautions if this is an issue.
-It may be as simple as remembering to latch the bathroom door, or close the lid.
+Babies can drown in very little water.
+Adult pets suffer poisoning from bathroom cleaners left in the water.
+If your pets indulge in toilet slurping, take these safety precautions.
+It may be as simple as remembering to latch the bathroom door or close the lid.

-Puppies and adult dogs are creatures of habit, so once they find a “drinking fountain” they like, chances are they’ll make a beeline for the commode whenever possible.
+Puppies and adult dogs are creatures of habit, so once they find a “drinking fountain” they like, chances are they’ll make a beeline for the commode.
 Learn more about how pets drink in this fun post with videos.
 But exactly why do pets drink from toilets?

 Why Pets Drink from Toilets

 Smells Good.
 Part of the attraction may be the scent.
 After all, your own personal signature odor identifies you as the love-of-his-life, and nothing is more personal to you than the scent of elimination.
 What’s nasty to us offers the puppy lots of important information, so surrounding himself with “eau de YOU” when he dips his head into the tank may be the thrill of a puppy lifetime.

 Cool Drink.
 The toilet also keeps water cool.
 The porcelain container insulates and the larger water surface compared to a tiny puppy bowl also helps so it doesn’t heat up as quickly.
 On hot summer days, water in the toilet may be more tempting just from a temperature standpoint.
 You may wish to invest in a water bowl that keeps the contents cool to stop dogs drinking from the toilet.